Jake Bailey (make-up artist): Early life

 Bailey attended Judge Memorial Catholic High School in Salt Lake City and graduated in 1996.

 Career

 Growing up in Salt Lake City, Bailey was a performer in numerous theatrical productions and developed an interest in makeup artistry while assisting set artists.
 He would become assistant to the Salt Lake City Opera's make-up designer and wig master.
 By the age of 18, Bailey had moved to New York City, where he perfected his technique at makeup counters and through apprenticeships with artists including Kevyn Aucoin and Pat McGrath.

-He would go on to collaborate with some of the top photographers in the fashion and entertainment industries including David LaChapelle, Tim Walker, Mark Seliger, Norman Jean Roy and Ellen von Unwerth, Bailey himself would then go on to also become a passionate photographer.
+Bailey later collaborated with top photographers in the fashion and entertainment industries including David LaChapelle, Tim Walker, Mark Seliger, Norman Jean Roy and Ellen von Unwerth.
+Bailey himself would go on to also become a passionate photographer.

 Bailey's work appeared in publications including Vogue, Vanity Fair, Allure and Harper's Bazaar.
 He worked with Katy Perry, Taylor Swift, Ashley Benson, Kate Beckinsale, Selena Gomez, Karlie Kloss and Gwen Stefani, among others.